 This restriction does not apply to the [ALPHA]-supported multi-threaded C++ libraries.
-Contact the ARM Support team for more details.

-- Use of C11 library features is unsupported. - Any community feature that exclusively pertains to non-ARM architectures is not supported by ARM Compiler 6. - Compilation for targets that implement architectures older that ARMv7 or ARMv6-M is not supported.
+- Use of C11 library features is unsupported. - Any community feature that exclusively pertains to non-Arm architectures is not supported. - Compilation for targets that implement architectures older than Armv7 or Armv6-M is not supported. - The long double data type is not supported for AArch64 state because of limitations in the current Arm C library. - Complex numbers are not supported because of limitations in the current Arm C library.